About Larimore

 Economy & Demographics

 Larimore's economy is supported by a diverse range of industries, including agriculture, manufacturing, and retail.
 The city's public records portal provides information about the local economy, including economic development initiatives and data on employment, wages, and industry trends.
-Residents and businesses can use this resource to stay informed about the city's economic landscape and opportunities for growth.
+Residents and businesses can use this resource to stay informed about the city's economy and opportunities for growth.

 Elections & Voter Records

 Larimore voters handle all election matters through the Grand Forks County Auditor's Office, the official election authority for Grand Forks County.
 The office is located at 151 South 4th Street, Suite 101, Grand Forks, ND 58201, and can be reached at 701-780-8282 or through www.grandforksauditor.com.
-North Dakota stands alone among U.S. states by not requiring voter registration—eligible residents simply show up on Election Day with proper identification.
+North Dakota stands alone among U.S. States by not requiring voter registration, eligible residents simply show up on Election Day with proper identification.

 Frequently Asked Questions

-To register to vote in Larimore, North Dakota, residents can register online through the North Dakota Secretary of State's website, by mail, or in person at the Grand Forks County elections office.
+North Dakota is the only U.S. state that does not require voter registration.
+To vote in Larimore, North Dakota, you must be a U.S. citizen, at least 18 years old by Election Day, and have lived in your North Dakota precinct for at least 30 days.
+Bring valid photo ID and proof of residency (such as a utility bill or current driver's license) to the polls.
+For more information, see the North Dakota Secretary of State elections page at sos.nd.gov.
 North Dakota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the North Dakota Secretary of State's voter lookup tool.
 For local municipal elections in Larimore, contact the Grand Forks County Clerk's office for schedules and ballot information.

 Birth, death, and marriage records for Larimore, North Dakota residents are available through both county and state offices.
 The North Dakota Department of Health, Division of Vital Records, located in Bismarck, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in North Dakota.
 Orders can be placed online, by mail, or in person.
 Locally, the Grand Forks County Clerk's office issues marriage licenses and maintains marriage records for Grand Forks County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.